V-Team-Development/hungry_dungeon_ttrpg/characters/character_creation.md

 ### Starting Perks and Abilities

-Usually, unlocking a perk or ability requires you to spend a skill point.
+Usually, unlocking a talent requires you to spend a talent point.
-However, some races have perks or abilities unlocked for free.
-For example, a Lamia starts with the Crush ability, and Cowgirls all get the Milky perk.
+However, some races have talents unlocked for free.
+For example, a Lamia starts with the Crush talent, and Cowgirls all get the Milky talent.

 ### Racial Features